Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-nail-trimming-tools-techniques-home.md

 ## What to do if you cut the quick

 Even with perfect technique, accidents happen.
-Stay calm—your dog takes cues from your reaction.
+Stay calmyour dog takes cues from your reaction.

 1. **Apply styptic powder** immediately to the bleeding nail
 2. **Hold gentle pressure** for 2-3 minutes
 3. **Comfort your dog** without making a big fuss
-4. **End the session**—don't try to finish remaining nails
+4. **End the session**don't try to finish remaining nails
 5. **Give extra attention** in the following days to rebuild confidence

 The quick heals within days, but the emotional memory lasts longer.
 Go slowly rebuilding trust.